Early Maine Coons were mostly brown tabbies but today there are many coat variations. As more and more different Maine Coon coats and colors emerge

 This may be because they have had two Maine Coons of different colors and found their personalities are poles apart.
 And, of course, different cats can have different personality traits.

 We have two Maine Coon boys.
 They are both 14 years old and came from the same litter.
-Charlie is an orange-eyed white and is nervous of strangers.
+Charlie is an orange-eyed white and is nervous around strangers.

 He is very loving towards us and loves to sit on our laps.
 He runs and hides, leaving carnage in his wake when he is taken by surprise.